S3-working-group/s3-practical-guide/src/bringing-in-s3/continuous-improvement-of-work-process.md

 ## Continuous Improvement Of Work Process With S3

-**To reveal drivers and establish a metrics-based pull-system for organizational change**
+**To reveal drivers and establish a metrics-based pull-system for organizational change.**

 -   introduce the principle of consent and _Navigate Via Tension_ to evolve work process in one team
 -   consider selecting a facilitator and agreeing on values